-No. The case manager or certified assessor only needs to complete one LTSS Improvement Tool evaluation per year for every person who has a CSSP.
-If the case manager or certified assessor completes the LTSS Improvement Tool before he/she updates the person’s CSSP, he/she does not need to complete a new improvement tool evaluation until the next annual reassessment or midyear quality visit.
+No. The case manager needs to complete the LTSS Improvement Tool only once per year for every person who has a CSSP in MnCHOICES.
+If the case manager completes the LTSS Improvement Tool before updating the person’s CSSP, a new LTSS Improvement Tool does not need to be completed until the following year.

 There are two options for completing the LTSS Improvement Tool when the user does not have internet connection in the field:

-DHS is continuing to look at a long-term option that will allow the certified assessor and case manager to download the tool to his or her desktop, enter responses during face-to-face meetings and automatically update the responses in the support plan application (similar to the MnCHOICES Assessment offline feature).
+DHS is continuing to look at a long-term option that will allow the certified assessor and case manager to download the tool to his or her desktop, enter responses during face-to-face meetings and automatically update the responses in the Support Plan application (similar to the MnCHOICES Assessment offline feature).

 Yes.
-Questions in the LTSS Improvement Tool are applicable for people who self-direct their services through the CDCS service option.
-Although the CSSP will list a designated fiscal entity instead of a service provider, the person’s responses about satisfaction with services still are relevant.
-We encourage the case manager or certified assessor to ask the person for his/her feedback about how his/her services are working (even though the system does not select a single service and a service provider).
-The case manager or certified assessor should write this feedback in comments at the end of the evaluation.
+Questions in the LTSS Improvement Tool apply to people who self-direct their services through the CDCS service option.
+Although the CSSP will list a designated fiscal entity instead of a service provider, the person’s responses about satisfaction with services are still relevant.
+The case manager should ask the person for feedback about how his/her services are working (even though the system does not select a single service and a service provider).

 The LTSS Improvement Tool will serve as an important data source for program reporting as well as continuous quality improvement and program redesign for the: